rubillos/RV-Bridge/README.md

 `Miramar_2020_3202.h` - 2020 Thor Miramar 32.2<br>
 `Aria_2019_3901.h` - 2019 Thor Aria 39.1

-Additional definition files are welcome.
+(Additional definition files are welcome!)

 ---
 ## 3D Printing

-- A case will keep the microcontroller isolated from any exposed contacts in the wiring panel.
+- A case will keep the microcontroller isolated from any exposed contacts inside the wiring panel.
 - STL Files are in the `3D` folder:
     * `RV-Bridge_Box_Bottom.stl`
     * `RV-Bridge_Box_Top.stl`